purohit-arun/purohit-arun/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Android,Kotlin
 - 🌱 I’m currently learning ...
-Android Coroutines and Reactive and Functional Programming
+Selenium, Cypress
 - 👯 I’m looking to collaborate on ...
-Advanced Adnroid Apps(using Koltin)
+Advanced Adnroid Apps(using Kotlin)
 - 🤔 I’m looking for help with ...
 Django and Android
 - 💬 Ask me about ... anything related to tech
 - 📫 How to reach me: ... rajpurohitarun97@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I'm still learning
--->